 What Does Ozone Smell Like?

-But Ozone or it’s scientific name, Trioxygen (molecular oxygen that contains a highly reactive third atom) has an unmistakeably disinfectant smell
+Ozone or also known by it’s scientific name, Trioxygen (molecular oxygen that contains a highly reactive third atom) has a sharp, unmistakeably disinfectant smell

 There has been a lot of controversy in the past about air purifiers creating ozone and whether or not ozone is dangerous.